-So, let’s look at Mary (as well as other aspects of the Church) and see how the Catholic and non-Catholic lenses work so we can see which lens provides the person with the best view of reality.
+Let’s look at Mary (as well as other aspects of the Church) and see how the Catholic and non-Catholic lenses work so we can see which lens provides the person with the best view of reality.
 Catholicism views the work of God through a deep understanding of covenants in terms of family language whereas Protestants view the work of God mainly as a personal relationship that doesn’t require a covenantal method (to read more about this see here).
 Catholics see the work of God much like a father who gives his children many family gifts throughout the child’s life so the children can participate in the father’s work – saving souls.
-And, because saving souls is incredibly difficult, God gives us his Sacraments precisely so we can save souls.
+And, because saving souls is incredibly difficult, God gives us his Sacraments precisely so we can help save souls.
 Therefore, Jesus gives us baptism so we can be adopted into the Trinity family (see John 3:5, Matthew 28:19).
 Then, he gives us other Sacraments so we can receive his grace and power to participate in the family business of saving souls.
-Additionally, Jesus gives us his bride, the Church (see Ephesians 5:21-33) and he gives us a spiritual father known as the pope (see Matthew 16: 17-19), as well as older brothers and sisters (the saints) that we can look up to help guide us throughout the way.
+Additionally, Jesus gives us his bride, the Church (see Ephesians 5:21-33) and he gives us a spiritual father known as the pope (see Matthew 16: 17-19), as well as older brothers and sisters (the saints) that guide us throughout the way.
 Finally, and dramatically, while he was dying on the cross, Jesus gave us his mother to be our mother for guidance and protection when he said to the beloved disciple, “Behold your Mother” (see John 19: 26-27).